 Research published in the Archives of Physical Medicine

-and Rehabilitation showed that a graded walking program can have a
+showed that a graded walking program can have a

 positive effect on patients with chronic pain.
 However, one important caveat of